Fair Game (1995 film): Cast response

 In 1995 Crawford said she was offended by some of the comments rejecting the possibility that she could be a lawyer, saying "I thought we'd gotten over the idea that if someone is beautiful they must be stupid."

+In an interview, William Baldwin was asked which film deserved a Razzie more, Fair Game or Sliver.
+Baldwin chose Fair Game, adding: “I do not think that Fair Game suffered, like a lot of people would suggest, as a result of any contribution by Cindy Crawford.
+The director [Andrew Sipes] was in way over his head, and he alienated a lot of people.
+That girl is an absolute angel, and she'd come onto the set and he wouldn't even make eye contact with her.
+Talk about shitting where you eat.
+That guy was a moron.”

 In 2013 interview with Oprah Winfrey, Cindy Crawford said she did not regret doing Fair Game: "I knew a producer named Joel Silver and he asked me to do a movie for him and I was like, 'Joel, I'm not an actress, I don't want to be an actress.'
 And he was like, 'I really want you to do this movie, you're doing this movie.'
 And I kept saying, 'No, no, no,' and he kept saying, 'How much more money?'
 And at a certain point I was like, 'I'm an idiot if I don't do it'.
 I should have been more focused on who the director was than what kind of trailer I got because... after the third week he stopped speaking to anyone on the set.
 It was difficult because here I am, I'm not an actress, and literally [I] would get zero direction.
 It wasn't the worst movie ever made, I've certainly seen worse, but it just didn't do well and people weren't that impressed with my performance."